Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ## Accessing Conversation ID

 In NServiceBus Version 6, the `Conversation Id` header on outgoing messages was set within the `IOutgoingPhysicalMessageContext` pipeline stage.
-In NServiceBus Version 7 and above, the `Conversation Id` header will be set as part of the `IOutgoingLogicalMessageContext` stage.
+In Versions 7 and above, the `Conversation Id` header will be set as part of the `IOutgoingLogicalMessageContext` stage.

 ## ConfigurationErrorsException